sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_07.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_factorialanova9.*
-   :alt: ANOVA results for the |clinicaltrial| dataset: Unsaturated model
+   :alt: ANOVA results for the |clinicaltrial| data set: Unsaturated model
    :name: fig-factorialanova9

-   jamovi ANOVA results for the |clinicaltrial|_ dataset: Unsaturated model with the two main effects for ``drug`` and ``therapy`` but without an interaction component for these two factors
+   jamovi ANOVA results for the |clinicaltrial|_ data set: Unsaturated model with the two main effects for ``drug`` and ``therapy`` but without an interaction component for these two factors